KINES 300 Introduction to Graduate Study and Research (Offered Summer and Fall)

 This course is a study of the physiological adaptations that the body makes to exercise.
 Current theories and empirical research are applied to the response of acute exercise and the chronic adaptations that occur in the metabolic, cardio-respiratory and musculoskeletal systems.
 This provides the basis for constructing suitable conditioning programs for sport and exercise participation.
 In-class lab activites are designed to present measurement techniques and evaluate physical fitness.

 During the first week of each summer session, a group of leading scholars and professionals is invited to campus to address the department’s graduate students.
-The 4 -day colloquium focuses on one of the following contemporary issues in our field:
+The 4-day colloquium focuses on contemporary issues in our field.
+The following are samples of topics that have been covered in previous years:

 - Concussions & Student-Athlete Mental Health